TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 .. [#] In an unmodified 2d6 roll (+0), the most likely result is 7 (with a 16.67% chance).
 On 2d6+1, the most likely result moves up to 8.
 On 2d6+2 it's 9, and with 2d6+3 it's 10 (meaning it's likely to always succeed).

-**Negative Conditions** already impose negative modifiers to character actions, which is another factor for the GM to consider when imposing difficulty penalties.
+**Hindrances** already impose negative modifiers to character actions, which is another factor for the GM to consider when imposing difficulty penalties.